pdarragh/parsing-with-zippers-paper-artifact/README.md

 ### Time-Consuming Benchmarks

 Our benchmarks can take a long time to run (certainly more than 10 minutes!).
 However, they can be stopped and resumed as-needed.
-This procedure is explained in the associated `README.md` file.
+Alternatively, a low timeout or quota multiplier can be set, or you can remove some of the input files to reduce the total time taken.
+These procedures are explained in the associated `README.md` file.

 ### Discrepancy in Benchmark Inputs